 - Cupcakes are definitely the ultimate mini dessert.
 Mini cakes just for you.
 Explore all the cupcake recipes here.

 Prefer your cheesecakes full-sized?
 I got you.
 Here are some no-bake regular-sized cheesecakes you can try.

 - No bake lemon cheesecake — light, creamy, so easy to make.
 Lemon curd filling, scrumptious Oreo cookie crust, whipped cream topping.
 Perfect!

 - This no-bake pumpkin cheesecake bursts with the flavours of fall.
 From the sweet and zesty gingersnap crust to the creamy pumpkin filling.
 And it’s so easy to make too.

 - Luxuriously smooth and a breeze to make, this no bake mango cheesecake takes you straight from your kitchen to a tropical paradise.
 Creamy and refreshing, it’s the perfect spring and summer treat.

 The Best No Bake Mini Cheesecakes

-If using a mini cheesecake pan with removable bottom, lightly grease sides and bottom of each cavity.
+- If using a mini cheesecake pan with removable bottom, lightly grease sides and bottom of each cavity.
 If using a cupcake pan, line the pan with cupcake liners.
-Set aside (see note 1).
+Set aside (see notes).

-Transfer the filling into your prepared pan and chill 4-6 hours or until set (preferably overnight).
+- Transfer the filling into your prepared pan, smoothen the tops and chill for at least 6 hours or until set (preferably overnight).
 Serve with your favourite toppings (optional).